The story of ladies’ trousers & styling tips

 Ladies’ Trousers from the 1940s until now

 During World War II, ladies trousers came back into fashion, for the same reasons as during World War I. But after 1945, society went back to old conventions in some parts, and many schools in Germany didn’t allow girls to wear trousers to school, for example.
 Skirts and dresses were still the preverred dress code for women.
+Nevertheless, in 1948 the capri trousers became very popular especially among the younger women.
+And although they still caused some trouble, they somehow became a fashion classic of the 1950s,

 In 1966, Yves Saint Laurent showed a suit for women, which was another step towards the general acceptance of ladies’ trousers.
 However, it still took some more years until the trouser suit for women got completely accepted by society.
 In 1970, for example, the German politician Richard Jaeger said, he is going to ban every woman from the plenary session, who dares to wear trousers.
 At the 14th of October in 1970, the female politician Lenelotte von Bothmer resisted this declaration and gave a speech in the German Bundetag wearing trousers, which caused a protest.